-Rigid pavements are so named because the pavement structure deflects very little under loading due to the high modulus of elasticity of their surface course.
-A rigid pavement structure is typically composed of a PCC surface course built on top of either (1) the subgrade or (2) an underlying base course.
-Because of its relative rigidity, the pavement structure distributes loads over a wide area with only one, or at most two, structural layers
+pavement structure is typically composed of a PCC surface course built on top of either (1) the subgrade or (2) an underlying base course.
+Because of its relative rigidity, the pavement structure distributes loads over a wide area with

 Basic Structural Elements :